Skip to content

 Not part of a Great Walk but a day walk that should be on everybody’s bucket list is the track to Lake Marian.
 This trail is less maintained and includes root climbing and a decent amount of elevation.
 It’s often muddy, and it’s easy to stray from the track.
 Make sure to follow the handy orange triangular markers.
 From the Hollyford Road turn-off, you’ll find the trailhead that takes you across a swing bridge and along a raging river with multiple waterfalls.
 From this point, rely on the orange markers to lead the way and watch your step.
 Arriving at this glacial lake is an experience in itself – a true paradise for any outdoor lover and photographer.

-With each of these walks, give yourself plenty of extra time to enjoy the scenery, and always pack and prepare with enough water, food, layers, and insect repellent, of course.
+With each of these walks, give yourself plenty of extra time to enjoy the scenery, and always pack enough water, food, layers, and insect repellent.
+Ready to hit the trail?
+Browse our day walk transport options below, or check our Plan & Prepare guide for everything you need to know before heading out.